stanford-web-security/assign1/exercises/02/problem.md

 <iframe src='http://caloogle.xyz:4020'></iframe>

-Before you move on to the next exercise, remember to copy your "attack input" into the `SOLUTIONS.md` file.
+Before you move on to the next exercise, remember to copy your "attack input" (the malicious input string, not the URL) into the `SOLUTIONS.md` file.